Kirom/News_board_API/README.md

 Postman environments files in json format are `News board deploy.postman_environment.json` and `News board develop.postman_environment.json`

+To authorize you need to provide token in headers.
+Example: Key: `Authorization`, Value: `Token 1b0224d68a33a60c7467e66751d4ae504c04acbe`.

+You can obtain token by registering account via auth.

 If you cannot run via Docker by first instruction, use second instruction then.
 ## 1) Running Docker's containers steps
 1. Clone repo: `git clone https://github.com/Kirom/News_board_API.git`